-The Court has approved forms for pro se parties who wish to file complaints, including a General Complaint Form, a Title VII Form, and a Social Security Form.
-You must select which form is most appropriate for your claim.
-If you file a complaint that is not on a court-supplied form, the Clerk will accept the paper for filing and forward it to an appropriate judicial officer for review.
-You may be directed to re-submit the complaint on an approved form.
-Local Rule 5.2(b) provides that a pro se litigant's failure to file his or her complaint on a court-supplied form after having been instructed to do so by the Court may be grounds for dismissal.
+The Court has an approved form for prisoners wishing to file complaints under 42 U.S.C. § 1983/Bivens.
+Pro se litigants wishing to file such actions are strongly encouraged to use this form.
+If you submit a 42 U.S.C. § 1983/Bivens complaint that is not on a court-supplied form, the Clerk will accept the paper for filing and forward it to an appropriate judicial officer for review.
+You may be directed to re-submit the complaint on the form.
+Local Rule 5.2(b) provides that a pro se litigant's "failure to file his or her complaint on a court-supplied form after having been instructed to do so by the Court may be grounds for dismissal."